artasparks/glift/README.md

 See [GliftGo.com](http://www.gliftgo.com) if you want to see Glift in action and lots of code samples!

+### How it works:

+Glift is an SVG based UI.
+When you invoke `glift.create`, Glift, looks at the div, determines the height and width of the div, and then draws an instance of the board.

 ### Supported Browsers

 The complied Glift JavaScript is completely self-contained and supports the